JCI Gala unmasks big dollars - Vernon Morning Star

 JCI Vernon has in the past been involved in the Funtastic Sports Society, Alternate Gift Fair, Lawns Days of Summer, Helping Hands Program and Good Citizen of the Year.

-Nixon Wenger LLP served as the title sponsor of the gala, while The Morning Star was among the media sponsors.
+MNP Ltd. and Nixon Wenger LLP served as the title sponsors of the gala, while The Morning Star was among the media sponsors.

 The main course included chicken cordon bleu stuffed with honey ham and smoked gouda, served with oven roast baby potatoes and seasonal vegetables.